influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/features/cluster-commands.md

 Removes a data node from a cluster.
 Use `remove-data` instead of the [`leave`](#leave) argument if you set up your InfluxEnterprise cluster with the [Production Installation](/enterprise/v1.2/production_installation/) process.

+<dt>The `remove-data` argument is destructive; it erases all data from the specified data node.
+Use `remove-data` only if you want to *permanently* remove a data node from a cluster.</dt>

 ```
 remove-data [-force] <data-node-TCP-bind-address>
 ```